rday45/flask-web-server/README.md

 }
 ```

-if unsuccessful due to not being authenticated, you will receive the following response:
+If unsuccessful due to not being authenticated, you will receive the following response:

 ```JSON
 {